 - Vendors can also link their social media accounts to their marketplace profiles.

-A multi-vendor marketplace solution is undoubtedly the best earning opportunity for people all across the globe.
-By putting in a little effort and time, you can regularly earn a good amount of money by being the owner or admin of the Multi-vendor marketplace.
+A Multi-vendor Marketplace solution is undoubtedly the best earning opportunity for people all across the globe.
+By putting in a little effort and time, you can regularly earn a good amount of money by being the owner or admin of the Multi-vendor platform.

 To find out how these marketplaces make money, some of the ways through which they earn a good amount of money are: